hiway/yakrazor/README.md

 ## Features

+### Create tasks with

+- Text
+- Voice
+- Photo
+- Video

 ### Organize and schedule tasks with

 - Due date/time
 - Importance
 - Urgency
 - Effort
 - Estimated time to complete
 - Other tasks
 - Tags
 - Places
 - People
 - Organizations
 - Activity (walking, driving, workout, active apps)
 - Weather conditions or predictions
 - Sun rise or set times
 - Links (Base URLs to match in text)
 - Clips (data scraped from any web site or api)
 - Files (track changes in local files)

 ### Suggested tasks

 - Take your pick from list of tasks
 - Filtered and ranked based on your energy and context
 - System trains on your choices to suggest tasks that you're most likely to complete

 ### Plan long term projects and goals

 - Break large tasks into smaller chunks
 - Repeating tasks to build up to a habit or goal